organicmaps/organicmaps/api/iOS/README.md

 ### Support

+Have a bug or feature request?
+[Please open a new issue][linkIssues].

-If you have any questions, suggestions, feedbacks or found a bug, please drop us a line to [api@mapswith.me][linkSupport].
+If you have any questions, suggestions or feedbacks, please drop us a line to [api@mapswith.me][linkSupport].

-Sincerely yours,
-MapsWithMe Team

 ------------------------------------------------------------------------------------------
 ### API Code is licensed under the BSD 2-Clause License